itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-hardware.rst

     If you don't see the help page, go to the properties dialog of |itom| (menu **File >> Properties**) and select the checkbox **Show DataIO and Actuator** in the tab **General >> Help Viewer**.

 Here, most important for us is to lern about the init paramaters, especially the mandatory ones.
-A more detailed description of the plugin may be found in the plugin documentation (LINK moeglich??).
+A more detailed description of the plugin may be found in the plugin documentation.

 Once you got an instance of your plugin running, you can get an even more detailed class description including all member functions via |python|: